prasadsavanur/prasadsavanur/4.22/README.md

 ---
 Note: All the information written below is specific to Ubuntu operating system
 ## Requirements
-You will require the GNU Compiler Collection (GCC) in order to be able to run the program strace.c
+You will require the GNU Compiler Collection (GCC) in order to be able to run the program code.c

 [Steps to install GCC compiler on Ubuntu](https://linuxize.com/post/how-to-install-gcc-on-ubuntu-20-04/)